 Submit a request(s) for accommodations to Student Disability Services for review:

 Submit a summary of what barriers you are encountering in the learning environment.
 Likewise, please include what accommodations you may have utilized in the past that have helped you and any specific requests that you may have.
-Part of this step includes scheduling a brief meeting (30 min max) to discuss your summary
+Part of this step includes scheduling a brief meeting (approx. 30 min) to discuss your summary

 NOTE: All letters of accommodations are being sent to faculty electronically upon the student’s request to this office.
-Accommodations are not retroactive and begin the day the professor receives the letter of accommodation from the student.
+Accommodations are not retroactive and begin the day the professor receives the letter of accommodation from Student Disability Services.

 After the initial registration with Student Disability Services, students are responsible for submitting a new request for classroom accommodations each subsequent semester.
 No further documentation is needed unless additional accommodations are needed.
 An individualized assessment will be conducted to determine reasonable accommodations.